kerem-kaynak/investor-database/README.md

 # Investor Database

 Proof of concept for an aggregated database of startup investors enriched from multiple data sources.
 Currently only using dummy data (first 500 entries) from [Visible Connect](https://connect.visible.vc/investors).
-Simple React SPA hoested on Firebase with a Containerized Flask server.
+Simple React SPA hosted on Firebase with a Containerized Flask server.

 ## How does it work?